sajdakabir/march-landing/src/content/satellite/inbox.md

 # inbox

+— no need to juggle between apps to collect to-dos/ action items to manually add them in your daily actio plan.

-it's your default destination of anything you capture on the internet and action items, to-dos from all your connected apps to process later or schedule/postpone them to anyday.
+ march inbox your default destination of anything you capture on the internet, to-dos/action items from all your connected apps to process later or schedule/postpone them to anyday.

 TODO: add screen